MathStuff/Matrices/README.md

 Matrix.remove(row,col) #Removes the desired row and/or column

+Matrix.swap(index1,index2,axis) #Swap the row or column in index1 with index2.
+Set 'axis' 0 to use indices for rows, 1 to use as column indices.
+Column names can be used with axis=1.

 Matrix.copy #Returns a copy of the matrix

 Matrix.obj #Returns the string form of the Matrix object which can be evaluated to create the same matrix